TetraWeb/docker/php/README.md

  - Builds are based on the official Docker php images
  - Automatically rebuilt when official images are updated, so this repository always contains the latest versions
- - PHP 5.3 image is based on Docker Debian Wheezy images.
-No surprises here since support of PHP 5.3 is discontinued by PHP

 # Quick start guide